telerik/ajax-docs/controls/panelbar/client-side-programming/radpanelitemcollection-object.md

 The **RadPanelItemCollection** object is returned by the **get_items** method of the **RadPanelBar** or **RadPanelItem** object.
 The following table lists the most important methods.

->note Changes to the item collection made using these methods do not persist after a postback unless surrounded by a call to the **trackChanges** method of the panel bar object and the **commitChanges** method of the panel bar object.
+>tip Changes to the item collection made using these methods do not persist after a postback unless surrounded by a call to the **trackChanges** method of the panel bar object and the **commitChanges** method of the panel bar object.
 >